 1918: Led by Louis Brenner, the Jews in Camden, NJ, will start a drive today to raise the money necessary to complete the new facility to be shared by the Y.M.H.A. and the Y.W.H.A.

-1921: Birthdate of Rabbi Arthur Hertzberg, leading Jewish author, philosopher and fighter for civil rights of all.
-He passed away in 2006.
+1921: Birthdate of Rabbi Arthur Hertzberg, leading Jewish author, philosopher and fighter for civil rights of all who passed away in 2006.

 1922: Silent film star Beatrice Carpenter and Herman Axelrod gave birth to George Axelrod.
 Axelrod’s father was a Russian Jew while his mother was not Jewish.
 His breakout work was “The Seven Year Itch” which was a successful play and film.